 - systemic treatment (chemotherapy and targeted therapies)

 - surgery for upper gastro-intestinal cancer

-The programme is organised in 5 work-packages (WP) applied across the clinical areas Work-packages 1 to 3 comprise the development of eRAPID intervention.
+The programme was organised into 5 work-packages (WP) applied across the clinical areas.
+Work-packages 1 to 3 comprise the development of eRAPID intervention.

 WP1 Electronic platform.
 Implement a secure flexible electronic platform for patients to report AE from clinic and home, with real-time AE documentation in Electronic-Patient-Records.

 WP2 Patients: AE items and advice.
 Develop patient-reported AE items, with defined severity grades and evidence-based patient advice and alerts.